Written by Melbourne Naturopath Bianca Potenta

 Many of Vitamin D’s health beneﬁts increase when present in the bloodstream at levels considerably higher than those found in the Melbourne population, linking Vitamin D deficiency to many serious illnesses.
 Among them cancers, autoimmune conditions and even infectious diseases, such as inﬂuenza.

 What’s concerning is the skin is the only tissue in the human body that can manufacture Vitamin D3 and occurs when the skin is exposed to ultra violet radiation (UVR) from the sun.
-However, living in Melbourne in the winter months creates a challenge for us Melburnians.
-The angle of the sun during Melbourne’s winter can significantly affect the skin’s ability to make Vitamin D. Not to mention the fact that cold weather tends to make us predominantly indoor lovers for at least 3 months of the year
+However, living in Melbourne in the winter months creates a Vitamin D challenge for us Melburnians.
+The angle of the sun during Melbourne’s winter can significantly affect the skin’s ability to make Vitamin D. Not to mention the fact that cold weather tends to make us predominantly indoor lovers for at least 3 months of the year.

 BUT, did you know the “sunshine cure” is also found in food?
 People can obtain vitamin D from limited food sources, such as fatty ﬁsh, mushrooms and eggs.
 Below is a list of food sources that contain Vitamin D3 and D2.